 Who needs an LMS?

 Most learning management systems target enterprise-sized companies (companies with 500+ employees).
-But businesses of all sizes rely on an LMS to create, distribute and manage their training content online.
+But businesses of all sizes rely on an LMS-like solution to create, distribute and manage their training content online.
 And the ones who benefit the most are the companies struggling to train and grow their team (AKA younger, smaller businesses).

 That’s because an LMS is a centralized place for all your training content – where new and veteran employees can easily find the answers they need.
 So, you can hold them accountable for doing things the right way.